Heavy flavor as a probe of hot QCD matter produced in proton-proton collisions: Results and analysis

+Fig~\ref{fig_ratio_v2_nch} shows the $p_T$ integrated ratio $\Lambda_c/D^0$ as a function of the multiplicity in comparison with experimental data~\cite{ALICE:2021npz}.
+This enhancement increases smoothly from low (where the results agree with those measured in $e^+e^-$ collisions) to high multiplicity and finally reaches saturation as the fraction of the charm quarks, which pass a QGP (Fig. \ref{fig_charm_nch}).

+{\bf Elliptic flow $v_2$ of $D^0$ meson}: Another observable, which is sensitive to collectivity, is the elliptic flow $v_2$.
+It is displayed, as a function of $p_T$, in Fig.~\ref{fig_v2pt_all}.
+Initially heavy quarks show an isotropic distribution

+(black dotted line).
+They gain $v_2$ by interactions with the QGP partons before hadronization (dashed magenta line). $v_2$ of $D$ mesons immediately after hadronization is shown as short dashed blue line, whereas the result after hadronic rescattering, employing the UrQMD model, is shown as a red line.
+It is evident that the $v_2$ of heavy mesons is created while the $c$-quark passes the QGP.
+Hadronization and hadronic rescatter modify $v_2$ only marginally.
+We plot as well the $v_2\{4\}$ of kaons and compare the result to $v_2 \{2\}$ CMS data to show that $v_2$ in the light sector is described by EPOS4.

-{\bf Elliptic flow $v_2$ of $D^0$ meson}: Initially heavy quarks show an isotropic distribution in the azimuthal direction, see black dotted line in Fig.~\ref{fig_v2pt_all}.
-They gain $v_2$ by interactions with the core partons before hadronization (magenta-dashed line).
-Final hadronic interactions modify the distribution only a little (red line).
-To be sure that this is not an artifact due to a too high $v_2$ value of the core partons, we compare in Fig.~\ref{fig_v2pt_all} as well $v_2(p_T)$ of kaons (orange line) with experiment and find that our calculation agrees with the experimental finding.
-Hence the $v_2$ of the core partons is correctly reproduced.
+To be sure that this is not an artifact due to a too high $v_2$ value of the QGP partons, we compare in Fig.~\ref{fig_v2pt_all} as well $v_2(p_T)$ of kaons (orange line) with experiment and find that our calculation agrees with the experimental finding at least at low $p_T$.
+Hence the $v_2$ of the QGP partons is correctly reproduced.
 We note that $v_2(p_T)$ of $D$-mesons is well below the $v_2(p_T)$ of the kaons.
+In pure EPOS4 calculations, where heavy hadrons are produced by fragmentation, $v_2$ of heavy hadrons is zero, as expected.

-If we trigger the experimental multiplicity bin, we can compare our calculations with the experimental data of the ATLAS and CMS collaboration.
-This is shown in Fig.~\ref{fig_v2pt_D}.
-The calculated (as compared to the kaons) reduced $v_2$ values agree quantitatively with the experimental data for different multiplicities as measured by two different collaborations.
-In standard EPOS4 calculations, where heavy hadrons are produced by fragmentation, $v_2$ of heavy hadrons is zero.
-Due to the dominance of the t-channel elastic scattering, we can obtain a finite $v_2$, even if the energy loss of the heavy quarks is small, as shown in Fig~\ref{fig_spect} where the black line is charm quark distribution at creation while blue dashed line is that before the hadronization.
+Selecting for the EPOS4HQ results the same multiplicity bins as in the experiments, we can compare our calculations with the experimental data of the ATLAS and CMS collaboration.
+This comparison is shown in Fig.~\ref{fig_v2pt_D}.
+The calculated (as compared to the kaons lower) $v_2$ values (see Fig.~\ref{fig_v2pt_all} ) agree quantitatively with the experimental data for different multiplicities as measured by the two collaborations.

+The multiplicity dependence of $v_2$ is shown in Fig. \ref{fig_v2_nch}.
+Also here one can see that $v_2$ increases with multiplicity.
+As expected from Fig. \ref{fig_charm_nch} we reach an asymptotic value at $N_{ch}\approx 50$.